chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 For reasons that will become clear in Section II, *l(s)* will be called the *String Length* of a String s.

-With the notion of String defined, the definition of a Character level set representation of *s* can be refined using set builder notation.
+With the notion of String Length defined, several derivative definitions can also be made.
+For example, the definition of a Character level set representation of *s* can be refined using set builder notation.

 **Definition 1.1.3: Character Level Set Representation**

 Let *t* be any String with Characters *𝔞*:sub:`i`.
 The Character level set represenation of the String *t*, denoted **T**, is the set which satisfies the following formula,

-    T = { (i, *𝔞*:sub:`i`) | 1 ≤ i ≤ l(t) } ∎
+    T = { (i, 𝔞:sub:`i`) | 1 ≤ i ≤ l(t) } ∎

-With the concept of String Length now defined, it is a simple matter to define String equality in terms of Character Equality using the Equality Axiom C.0.
+With the concept of String Length now defined, it is also a simple matter to define String Equality in terms of Character Equality using the Equality Axiom C.0.

 **Definition 1.1.4: String Equality**